ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ### 'context_id' Claim ### {#context_id_claim}

-The 'context_id' claim provides a value that the Client requesting the Access Token wishes to use with the RS, as a hint for a security context.
+The 'context_id' claim provides a value that the client requesting the Access Token wishes to use with the RS, as a hint for a security context.

 This parameter specifies the value of the Context ID input, encoded as a CBOR byte string.

 ### 'salt_input' Claim ### {#salt_input_claim}

-The 'salt_input' claim provides a value that the Client requesting the Access Token wishes to use as a part of a salt with the RS, e.g., for deriving cryptographic material.
+The 'salt_input' claim provides a value that the client requesting the Access Token wishes to use as a part of a salt with the RS, e.g., for deriving cryptographic material.

 This parameter specifies the value of the salt input, encoded as a CBOR byte string.

 # Client-RS Communication # {#sec-c-rs-comm}

-This section details the POST request and response to the /authz-info endpoint between the Client and the RS.
+This section details the POST request and response to the /authz-info endpoint between the client and the RS.

-The proof-of-possession required to bind the Access Token to the Client is explicitly performed when the RS receives and verifies a request from the Client protected with Group OSCORE, either with the group mode (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}) or with the pairwise mode (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}).
+The proof-of-possession required to bind the Access Token to the client is explicitly performed when the RS receives and verifies a request from the client protected with Group OSCORE, either with the group mode (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}) or with the pairwise mode (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}).

-In particular, the RS uses the Client's public key bound to the Access Token, either when verifying the signature of the request (if protected with the group mode), or when verifying the request as integrity-protected with pairwise keying material derived from the two peers' authentication credentials and asymmetric keys (if protected with the pairwise mode).
-In either case, the RS also authenticates the Client.
+In particular, the RS uses the client's public key bound to the Access Token, either when verifying the signature of the request (if protected with the group mode), or when verifying the request as integrity-protected with pairwise keying material derived from the two peers' authentication credentials and asymmetric keys (if protected with the pairwise mode).
+In either case, the RS also authenticates the client.

-Similarly, when receiving a protected response from the RS, the Client uses the RS's public key either when verifying the signature of the response (if protected with the group mode), or when verifying the response as integrity-protected with pairwise keying material derived from the two peers' authentication credentials and asymmetric keys (if protected with the pairwise mode).
-In either case, the Client also authenticates the RS.
+Similarly, when receiving a protected response from the RS, the client uses the RS's public key either when verifying the signature of the response (if protected with the group mode), or when verifying the response as integrity-protected with pairwise keying material derived from the two peers' authentication credentials and asymmetric keys (if protected with the pairwise mode).
+In either case, the client also authenticates the RS.
 Mutual authentication is only achieved after the client has successfully verified the protected response from the RS.

-Therefore, an attacker using a stolen Access Token cannot generate a valid Group OSCORE message as protected through the Client's private key, and thus cannot prove possession of the pop-key bound to the Access Token.
-Also, if a Client legitimately owns an Access Token but has not joined the OSCORE group, it cannot generate a valid Group OSCORE message, as it does not store the necessary keying material shared among the group members.
+Therefore, an attacker using a stolen Access Token cannot generate a valid Group OSCORE message as protected through the client's private key, and thus cannot prove possession of the pop-key bound to the Access Token.
+Also, if a client legitimately owns an Access Token but has not joined the OSCORE group, it cannot generate a valid Group OSCORE message, as it does not store the necessary keying material shared among the group members.

-Furthermore, a Client C1 is supposed to obtain a valid Access Token from the AS, as specifying its own authentication credential (and the public key included thereof) associated with the its own private key used in the OSCORE group, together with its own Sender ID in that OSCORE group (see {{sec-c-as-token-endpoint}}).
-This allows the RS receiving the Access Token to verify with the Group Manager of that OSCORE group whether such a Client indeed has that Sender ID and uses that authentication credential in the OSCORE group.
+Furthermore, a client C1 is supposed to obtain a valid Access Token from the AS, as specifying its own authentication credential (and the public key included thereof) associated with the its own private key used in the OSCORE group, together with its own Sender ID in that OSCORE group (see {{sec-c-as-token-endpoint}}).
+This allows the RS receiving the Access Token to verify with the Group Manager of that OSCORE group whether such a client indeed has that Sender ID and uses that authentication credential in the OSCORE group.

-As a consequence, a different Client C2, also member of the same OSCORE group, is not able to impersonate C1, by: i) getting a valid Access Token, specifying the Sender ID of C1 and a different (made-up) authentication credential; ii) successfully posting the Access Token to the RS; and then iii) attempting to communicate using Group OSCORE impersonating C1, while blaming C1 for the consequences.
+As a consequence, a different client C2, also member of the same OSCORE group, is not able to impersonate C1, by: i) getting a valid Access Token, specifying the Sender ID of C1 and a different (made-up) authentication credential; ii) successfully posting the Access Token to the RS; and then iii) attempting to communicate using Group OSCORE impersonating C1, while blaming C1 for the consequences.

 ## C-to-RS POST to authz-info Endpoint ## {#sec-c-rs-authz}

-The Client uploads the Access Token to the /authz-info endpoint of the RS, as defined in {{Section 5.10.1 of RFC9200}}.
+The client uploads the Access Token to the /authz-info endpoint of the RS, as defined in {{Section 5.10.1 of RFC9200}}.

 ## RS-to-C: 2.01 (Created) ## {#sec-rs-c-created}